Law 693: Family Advocacy Clinic

-Sequence and Prerequisites: Students must be eligible for certification under Illinois Supreme Court Rule 711 which requires, among other things, that a student have completed 45 semester hours toward graduation.
+Sequence and Prerequisites: A student must be eligible for certification under Illinois Supreme Court Rule 711 which requires, among other things, that a student has completed 45 semester hours toward graduation.

 Evaluation: This is a five credit, graded course that includes both a clinic and simultaneous seminar.
 Students will be expected to complete a minimum of 225 hours in the course of the semester.
 Grades will be based on completion of tasks and performance in the course.